Top up the meter

 National Energy Action is the national charity working to end fuel poverty in England, Wales and Northern Ireland.
 Find out more about the challenge we face, the difference we make, and the difference you can make.
 We also work closely with our sister charity Energy Action Scotland.
 You can find out more about their work to tackle fuel poverty in Scotland at www.eas.org.uk

 We offer advice and support to fuel-poor households in England, Wales and Northern Ireland, as well as advocating for policy and regulation to protect the most vulnerable households.
-We also offer training to frontline staff of other organisations, to they can best support fuel-poor households.
+We also offer training to frontline staff of other organisations, so they can best support fuel-poor households.

 We do not work alone.
 Partnerships and collaboration have been at the heart of National Energy Action for over 40 years, helping us drive better health and wellbeing outcomes for people struggling to heat their homes.